Meet the operations manager of the 519 community centre in Toronto

 "Because I have the lived experience, I'm always putting myself in other people’s shoes."

-Williams-Clarke also sits on the board of Rainbow Railroad, another not-for-profit organization focused on helping LGBTQ2S people escape violence and persecution in their native countries.
+Williams-Clarke also sits on the board of Rainbow Railroad, another not-for-profit organization focused on helping LGBTQ people escape violence and persecution in their countries or origin.

 Besides newcomer settlement services, The 519 seeks to meet many of its community's other needs.
 Williams-Clarke takes a second to think before listing a litany of services offered by the community centre to LGBTQ2S people and others that includes a tax clinic and EarlyON education programs for children and their families.